 If you do not accept that an invoiced fee is fair and reasonable you must notify us within 21 days of receipt, failing which you will be deemed to have accepted that payment is due.

-We are regulated by the Institute of Chartered Accountants in England and Wales to provide certain credit-related services where these are complimentary to or arise out of the professional services we are providing to you.
+We are regulated by the ICAEW to provide certain credit-related services where these are complimentary to or arise out of the professional services we are providing to you.
 Such services may include referral to a lender in order to assist with the payment of our fees.
 If, during the provision of professional services to you, you need advice beyond what we are permitted to do, we may have to refer you to someone who is authorised by the Financial Conduct Authority, as we are not.

 To enable us to provide you with a proper service, there may be occasions when we will need to contact you without your express permission concerning credit-related matters.
 We may therefore contact you if appropriate.
 We would however only do so in our office hours of 8am-6pm.
 We shall, of course, comply with any restrictions you may wish to impose which you notify to us in writing.

 Our duty of care is to you as our client, not to any third party, unless we have agreed in writing to accept a duty to the third party.
 If you ask us to take instructions on your behalf from a third party then until you notify us in writing to the contrary, we will be entitled to act on any instructions given by that third party as if they were given by you; and you will indemnify us against any claim that the third party was not entitled to act or give instructions on your behalf or that we were not entitled to act on any such instructions.